-A. J. Smith and R. Brown [6], they likely details how a structured HAZOP approach can help identify hazards and assess operability issues by examining deviations from normal operation. a case study where a HAZOP analysis was applied to a distillation column.
+Smith and Brown [6] detail how a structured HAZOP approach can help identify hazards and assess operability issues by examining deviations from normal operation in a case study where a HAZOP analysis was applied to a distillation column.
 The team could identify risks like excessive pressure buildup or temperature fluctuations, leading to recommendations for safety measures, such as pressure relief valves or enhanced monitoring systems.